label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 Get all categories that exist in the selected workspace.
 In multiclass workspaces, the reponse list items have two additional attributes: `category_color` and `deleted`.

+_Note: The deleted categories are used to display model predictions until a new model is trained._

 ---

 <span class="request_type">GET</span> ```/workspace/<workspace_id>/categories```